AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-canvas/engagement-canvas-overview.md

 ## Nested Campaigns {#nested-campaigns}

 * If a campaign includes a Request or Execute Campaign flow step, clicking on the flow card will show details of the campaign being called as well as a slide-out panel with additional information.
-(The nested campaign will also include a close pill, clicking on this will collapse the cards associated to the nested campaign.) !!!!!!!!!!!!! - REWORD OR REMOVE
+(The nested campaign will also include a close pill, clicking on this will collapse the cards associated to the nested campaign.) !!!!!!!!!!!!! - REWORD OR REMOVE - LOPA WILL CONFIRM

 * If a campaign includes a Request or Execute Campaign flow step with choices, clicking on the flow card will show a choices card as well as a slide-out panel with more information about the choices.
 Clicking on each choice card will show details of the campaign being called as well as a slide-out panel with more information.